Sponsorship rights,Team ownership and Fan engagement

 Formula One derives its primary revenue from the development of the World Championship through a combination of entering into race promotion, broadcasting & advertising and sponsorship arrangements.

 From 2010 significant regulatory changes were brought in and the following years saw an increase in the downforce of the cars.
-In 2014, new engine regulations came into force, when new 1.6 litre turbocharged and hybrid engines became a norm.
+In 2014, new engine regulations came into force, when new 1.6 litre turbocharged and hybrid engines became the norm.

 Formula 1 has launched a plan to become carbon neutral by 2030.
 Their plan is to move to ultra-efficient logistics & travel, and 100% renewable-powered offices, facilities & factories, and offset emissions that cannot be cut.

 In January 2020, FIA and Formula One signed the United Nations “Sports for Climate Action” framework and affirmed that they would become carbon neutral by 2030.
-Since the introduction of the hybrid power unit in F1 to the creation of the environment and sustainability commission, the entire FIA community has been investing their time, energy and financial resources to the benefit of environmental innovations.
+Since the introduction of the hybrid power unit in F1 to the creation of the Environment and Sustainability Commission, the entire FIA community has been investing their time, energy and financial resources to the benefit of environmental innovations.

 Formula One Group is looking for the expansion of event organizations outside of Europe as they tend to have higher race promotion fees.
 There has been a significant update in the 2022 Formula One car which gets bigger wheels 18” replacing the 13” ones.
 This has led to an increase in the weight of the car from 752 kg to 790 kg.
 The other factor that has affected the weight of the car is the increased safety requirements, with the magnitude of crash tests being increased to ensure the safety of the drivers.

-F1 Group has also announced a record 23-race calendar for the 2022 season starting from March 20th and concluding on November 20th.
-Qatar has been included in the 2021 calendar and the race is scheduled for the 3rd weekend of November 2021 and it has signed a deal for 10 years starting from 2023.
+F1 Group has also announced a record 23-race calendar for the 2022 season starting on March 20th and concluding on November 20th.
+Qatar has been included in the 2021 calendar and the race is scheduled for the 3rd weekend of November 2021 it has signed a deal for 10 years starting from 2023.
 Due to ongoing pandemic conditions, China will not be included on the 2022 calendar and will be restored to the calendar as soon as conditions allow.

 In 2025, F1 aims to unveil the new Formula 1 engine, the second generation hybrid power unit which will be carbon neutral and powered by a drop-in advanced sustainable fuel.
-100% sustainable fuels reduce the environmental impact of all new and existing ICE based road-cars globally (of which there are estimated to be 1.4 billion on the road by 2030, only 8% of which are estimated to be purely electric).
+100% sustainable fuels reduce the environmental impact of all new and existing ICE-based road-cars globally (of which there are estimated to be 1.4 billion on the road by 2030, only 8% of which are estimated to be purely electric).

 The current F1 hybrid power unit is the most efficient in the world, delivering more power using less fuel, and therefore CO2 than any other car.
 The technology that already exists in F1 alongside a sustainable fuel model has the potential to be a game-changing moment.